angellgunn/alternate-silversurfer/content/calvino/fantastic.en.md

 author = "bcalvino"
 translationKey = "fantastic"
 +++
-It is a field of knowledge created by me, in which I study the whole of nature in all its expressions, but from the point of view of alternative possibilities.
-My background is in ecological economics, but I started to have broad interests.
+It is a field of knowledge proposed by me, defined as the study of nature in all its expressions, but from the point of view of alternative non-real possibilities.
+My background is in ecological economics, but I started to have broader interests that encompass other fields of knowledge.
+However, instead of an interest in traditional knowledge, I started to study fantastic facts and concepts (fantasy).
+It is not (only) a literary endeavor, but an attempt to create a new (!?) realm of knowledge aside mathematics, philosophy, and science.
 I will bring up some themes that can be raised as being of interest to fantastic natural history.
-By scale of scope or complexity, from mathematics to politics, to aesthetics and art.
+By scope or complexity, from mathematics to politics, to aesthetics and art.

 Physicist Max Tegmark conceived a classification of the levels of the multiverse according to their origins and created a new idea about multiple realities differentiated by their mathematical structure.
 This could be the focus of a fantastic math class.
 Superstring Theory is the best candidate for the Theory of Everything in physics.
 However, it allows for a large number of possible solutions, on the order of 10^500.
 Studying alternative versions of string physics can be the subject of fantastic physics.